paulosuzart/paulosuzart.github.io/_posts/2023-05-12-chatgpt-explorations.md

 The app looks more or less lie this:
 <blockquote class="imgur-embed-pub" lang="en" data-id="a/RNRryV2" data-context="false" ><a href="//imgur.com/a/RNRryV2"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

-I don't want to spend much time on Streamlit, but this thing is so practical.
-You write your UI components using Python directly, and this thing just works.
+I don't want to spend much time on Streamlit, but this thing is so practical!
+You write your UI components using Python directly with your app logic, and this thing just works.
 It is flat, no layers, no b*ll sh*t.
-Just render your stuff and does the job.
-As most development platforms were supposed to be.
+Just render your stuff and does the job (As most development platforms were supposed to be).

 # Conclusion
 The sky is the limit.
 What else can you automate with ChatGPT or other LLM to decide how to accomplish specific tasks?